 The future of medical education, care and research is taking shape at the Dell Medical School at The University of Texas at Austin, the first medical school in nearly 50 years to be built from the ground up at a top tier Association of American Universities (AAU) research university.

 In the words of UT President Gregory Fenves, “Nothing will embody [UT Austin’s] spirit of innovating excellence as much as the opening of the Dell Medical School.
 We are developing a new model for medical education that partners with the community, redesigning health care to better align with society’s interests in quality and value.
 We are creating and supporting partnerships and programs that will revolutionize the way Texans get and stay healthy, combining clinical work with an innovative learning culture that is team-based and multiprofessional, drawing on the strengths of the university.”

 The medical school was created in unprecedented partnership with local taxpayers, who in 2012 voted to support a vision for better health in Austin and Travis County.
-The school, which is at the heart of a burgeoning medical district in downtown Austin, will welcome its first class of 50 students in the June of 2016.
+The school, which is at the heart of a burgeoning health district in downtown Austin, will welcome its first class of 50 students in the June of 2016.

 Community is at the heart of everything we do.
 From the people of Travis County; to key partners Seton Healthcare Family and Central Health; to UT Austin and the UT System; to local physicians, nonprofits, entrepreneurs and the families we serve and care for; we are connected in deep and meaningful ways to our community.